MuhammedBassem/VirusTotal/README.md

  * Download the repo of `VirusTotal` by using this command : ```git clone https://github.com/MuhammedBassem/VirusTotal```

- * Install the HTTP library by using this command : `pip install requests`
+ * Install the libraries HTTP and bs4 by using these commands : `pip install requests` , `pip install bs4`

  * Run VirusTotal by double click on the script file of `virustotal.py`.